Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     }
     ```

-- TODO: draw the label at the end
+- Finally, we want to update the position of the text label to be at the most updated position, so add a call to the utility `DrawLabel()` after the `foreach` loop.

     ```csharp
     drawing.DrawLabel(label, prevPoint, color);
     ```

-Add all of this functionality between the `return` curly brackets.
 Your overridden function should look as follows:

 ```csharp
 public override void Draw(Drawing3d drawing, IEnumerable<Tuple<PoseStampedMsg, MessageMetadata>> messages)